netsage-project/tstat-transport/README.md

     [rabbit_queue_options]

     # This is an optional stanza.
 The key/value pairs
-    # will generate a dict to be passed to ssl_options
+    # will generate a dict to be passed as kwargs to ssl.wrap_socket()
-    # connection parameters.
-These are the args passed
-    # to ssl.wrap_socket()
     # https://docs.python.org/2/library/ssl.html#ssl.wrap_socket
     [ssl_options]

 * The values `host` and `port` will be required for all transport variants.
 If they are not supplied, a configuration error occur.
 * The rabbit transport requires the `username` and `password` config values.
+They may also be enabled in other transport variants.
 * `vhost, queue, routing_key and exchange` should be self-explanatory RabbitMQ directives.
 * The `rabbit_queue_options` stanza is optional and can be used to pass additional kwargs to `queue_declare()` if need be.
 By default the code only passes the `queue` argument with the name of the queue.
 * The `ssl_options` stanza is optional too.
 Only necessary if additional args (paths to keyfiles, etc) need to be passed to the underlying `ssl` library.

 ## Message format

-Every log line might generate zero, one or two JSON objects.
+Every log line may generate zero, one or two JSON objects.
 This depends on the threshold set with the `--bits` flag and what kind of transfer it is.
-The generated objects will be sub-divided into a list of lists of up to 100 objects.
-That way each send operation is of a manageable size rather than sending one huge list.
+The generated objects will be sub-divided into a series of lists of up to 100 objects each.
+That way, each send operation is of a manageable size rather than sending one huge list.

-All numeric values are being converted to "actual" numeric types, all floating point values are being rounded to three decimal places to avoid small values being rendered in scientific notation, and the timestamps (reported in ms) are being `int(value / 1000)` to convert to epoch seconds.
+All numeric values are being converted to "actual" numeric types.
+All floating point values are being rounded to three decimal places to avoid small values being rendered in scientific notation.
+Timestamps logged in floating point ms are being converted to integer epoch seconds.

 ### UDP logs

-This is the most basic format.
+This is the most basic/common format.

     {
         "interval": 600,